FAQ

 The UW Sports Medicine Fellowship is ideally positioned to provide the fellow with a well-balanced training experience, which combines excellent primary care sports training with several notable highlights:

 • Faculty Leadership:: Our faculty include two past Presidents of AMSSM , work with Team USA Track and FieldUSA Swimming and Diving, and USA Nordic and Paralympic Sport, serve as team physicians UW Husky athletics, the Reign FC, and the Seattle Seahawks, and are actively involved in national research initiatives.
 They are leaders in the field of sports medicine and are excellent mentors to fellows looking to develop skills in both academic and community sports medicine.
-Under their tutelage, the fellow will become an integral team member of the UW athletic healthcare team and gain confidence in managing the medical problems of the elite athlete.
+Under their tutelage, the fellows will become integral team members of elite athlete healthcare teams.

 • Faculty Diversity: The fellowship has 12 full time faculty with Certificates of Added Qualification in Sports Medicine (CAQSM), making it one of the largest fellowship faculties in the nation.
 Seven of our current faculty trained in family medicine, while five trained in pediatrics.

 • Team Event Coverage: Our fellows have extensive coverage opportunities.
 The fellow serves as head team physician at a local high school, covering all of the team’s football games during the fall season.
 The fellow entering the FM/IM track serves as a team physician for UW Husky Athletics, with primary responsibilities for Football, Men’s Basketball, and Track and Field.
 Other coverage opportunities are encouraged as able.
-The fellow entering the pediatric track serves as a local area collegiate and professional team physician.
+The fellow entering the pediatric track serves collegiate team physician at Everett Community College and as a professional team physician for the Seattle Seawolves rugby club.
+Both fellows assist in coverage of the XFL’s Seattle Sea Dragons.

-• Mass Event Coverage: UW Sports Medicine Fellows serve as associate medical director for the Seattle Marathon as well as having the opportunity to participate in the coverage of several other mass events such as the Seattle Rock n Roll Marathon.
+• Mass Event Coverage: UW Sports Medicine Fellows serve as associate medical directors for the Seattle Marathon and have the opportunity to participate in the coverage of several other mass events such as the local Ironman competition.

-• Musculoskeletal Ultrasound: The UW Fellowship provides extensive experience in musculoskeletal ultrasound and has been teaching MSK US as part of the curriculum since 2008.
-Most of the faculty is highly skilled in use of ultrasound for diagnostic purposes as well as for procedural guidance.
-In addition to training with our faculty the Fellow will work with Radiologist and Rheumatologists highly skilled at musculoskeletal ultrasound.
+• Musculoskeletal Ultrasound: Our fellowship provides extensive experience in musculoskeletal ultrasound and has been teaching MSK US as part of the curriculum since 2008.
+Most of the faculty are highly skilled in use of ultrasound for diagnostic purposes as well as for procedural guidance.
+In addition to training with our faculty, fellows will take part in two longitudinal ultrasound courses throughout the year.

-• Education: The UW fellow is expected to attend the AMSSM Fellow’s Research and Education meeting and the AMSSM national meeting.
+• Education: The UW fellow is expected to attend the AMSSM Fellow’s Research and Leadership Conference and the AMSSM national meeting.

 • Our Location: Seattle.
 Seattle has so much to offer; sample some of its best through the Seattle Life link.